Paul Berens

 Farcaster

-I originally stumbled upon Dan Romero on Twitter (I think), which then led me to his blog, which I found nice and simple and subsequently forked and adapted.
+I originally stumbled upon Dan Romero on Twitter (I think), which then led me to his blog, which I found nice and simple and subsequently forked and adapted as you can probably tell.
 He was at Coinbase at the time, but I took notice when he revealed that he was building a new social network on crypto rails called Farcaster.

-As far as blockchain went I had dabbled in the casino (h/t to bro-in-law Frank-형), but was inexperienced with the computer, and yet I was curious to learn about it—NFTs and so forth—and so I DM’d Dan 2022-06-21 to jump on Farcaster and joined the Android Alpha the very same day.
+As far as blockchain went I had dabbled in the casino side (h/t to bro-in-law Frank-형), but was inexperienced with the computer side, and yet I was curious to learn about it—NFTs and so forth—and so I DM’d Dan 2022-06-21 to jump on Farcaster and joined the Android Alpha the very same day.

 So it does beg the question…